Nonnyeee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints every other line from the input, starting with the first line a script that prints every other line from the input, starting with the first line a script that prints every other line from the input, starting with the first line
+a script that prints every other line from the input, starting with the first line a script that prints every other line from the input, starting with the first line a script that prints every other line from the input, starting with the first line a script that prints every other line from the input, starting with the first line